Past-The-War-Earth/the-struggle-continues-anew.xyz/Plan_Outline.md

 By 2028 complete:

-* Detailed plans for implementation of NLNM (Non-Lethal, Non-Mutilating, No Serious Injury) combat.
+* Detailed plan for implementation of NLNM (Non-Lethal, Non-Mutilating, No Serious Injury) combat.
 It must successfully prove the feasibility of implementation of NLNM combat on a concrete schedule.

 * Based on analysis, create: